 Does the tuition fee include accommodation and meals?

 What kind of accommodation is available?
-Can you help to organize my accommodation?

 Do you offer meals?

 Our centers offer wholesome vegan meals.
 Upon acceptance to the HTTC, you’ll be sent more information about meal plan options.

 From our experience, meals are very good times for socializing and bonding with others, as sharing experiences is an important aspect of the Hridaya Community.